- Simple AWS

 If we were building microservices, each microservice would have its own Table, because it has its own data.

-What are Local Secondary Indices and Global Secondary Indices again?
+What are Local Secondary Indices and Global Secondary Indices in DynamoDB?

 They're data structures that contain a subset of attributes from a table, and a different Primary Key.
 Local Secondary Indexes have the same Partition Key and a different Sort Key, while Global Secondary Indexes have a different Partition Key and Sort Key.
 You define the attributes that you want to project into the index, and DynamoDB copies these attributes into the index, along with the primary key attributes from the base table.
 You can then query or scan the index just as you would query or scan a table.